 Besides, a lot of users are concerned about their online privacy and security (ironically) in present day.
 Users are concerned that their private information like bank details and credit card details may get leaked.

 If the users are working in identity high-risk office jobs like journalists, they may have every reasons to fear having their privacy leaked.
+As such, having a good grasp on what are the leading no log VPNs in 2021 will give you a better idea on which few to focus on.

 Plans and Packaging